jimdowling/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 .. include-5-stop

-Step 4.5: Connecting to the Feature Store
+Step 4.5: Connect to the Feature Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. include-6-start